tremho/gen-format/README.md

 `gen-format` presently does not have support for currency or unit display.
-However, currency display and unit display/conversion features are planned for a later (possibly 2.0) release,, so watch this space.
+However, currency display and unit display/conversion features are planned for a later release, so watch this space.

 `gen-format` provides support for over 50 languages and multiple regions (matching a survey of Intl support under Chromium